Skip to content

 Social media compliance policy examples

-Here are some examples of actual social media compliance policies from businesses.
+Here are five examples of actual social media compliance policies from businesses.

 Social media policy: University of Washington Medicine

-UW Medicine’s compliance department deals with patient privacy and information security.
-They also address a host of compliance requirements not specifically connected to social media.
-So, it’s no surprise that they have a robust social media policy.
-It covers faculty, staff, students, and anyone else professionally involved with the department.
+UUW Medicine’s compliance department oversees patient privacy and information security, so, it’s no surprise that they have a robust social media policy.
+It applies to faculty, staff, students, and anyone else professionally involved with the department.

 The policy includes guidance on topics like: